Multi-view imaging in networked sensing systems: A covariance-based approach: Simulation Results

-In Fig.~\ref{fig:gridnum}, we present covariance-based single-view images at receiver $2$ (located at $[7.5,18]^T$) with $N_{\rm tx}=N_{\rm rx}=L=8, M = 20$, and $P = 10$~dBm.
+In Fig.~\ref{fig:gridnum}, we present the single-view images at RBS $2$ (located at $[7.5,18]^T$) with $N_{\rm tx}=N_{\rm rx}=L=8, M = 20$, and $P = 10$~dBm.
 We choose an annulus as the extended target.
 Fig.~\ref{fig:gridnuma} is obtained by jointly estimating effective scattering intensity and grid positions with $Q=900$ based on the criterion in \eqref{eq:Problem1}, followed by EP-NNI onto finer uniform grids with $Q' = 60 \times 60$.
 In comparison, Figs.~\ref{fig:gridnumb}, \ref{fig:gridnumc}, and \ref{fig:gridnumd} present the images using fixed uniform grids with $Q = 60\times60$, $Q = 90\times90$, and $Q = 120\times120$, respectively, where only the scattering intensity is optimized.
-As we can see, Figs.~\ref{fig:gridnuma} and \ref{fig:gridnumb} present similar performance, i.e., the approach with dynamic but a small number of grids achieves comparable performance to fixed-grid reconstruction with a slightly higher grid density ($Q = 60\times60$), both clearly recovering the annular target.
-However, considering that the distance between grid points that can be distinguished is constrained by the numbers of antennas, when the number of grids is further increased to $Q = 90\times90$ and $Q = 120\times120$, the reconstructed images exhibit multiple hollow regions beyond the true inner ring, making it impossible to identify target structure.
-This demonstrates the significance of adopting dynamic grids instead of arbitrarily increasing grid density.
+As we can see, Figs.~\ref{fig:gridnuma} and \ref{fig:gridnumb} present similar performance, i.e., the approach with dynamic but a small number of grids achieves comparable performance to fixed-grid reconstruction with a slightly higher grid density, both clearly recovering the annular target.
+However, considering that the distance between grid points that can be distinguished is constrained by the number of antennas, when the number of grids is further increased to $Q = 90\times90$ and $Q = 120\times120$, the reconstructed images exhibit multiple hollow regions beyond the true inner ring, making it impossible to identify the structure of target.
+This demonstrates the significance of adopting dynamic grids instead of arbitrarily increasing the grid density.